-- Assistant Resident Directors (ARD) are the Graduate students who assist the Resident Director in the management and operation of the complex in which they are located.
-Our ARD is currently located in West Campus Housing. - Building Assistant - Building Assistants are in each complex to assist with both facilities and residence education concerns.
+Assistant Resident Directors (ARD) are the Graduate students who assist the Resident Director in managing and operating the complex in West Campus Housing and Palmetto Place.

+Building Assistant

+Building Assistants are in each complex to assist with both facilities and residence education concerns.
 They are involved in the day-to-day operations involved in our complexes.
 They assist with everything from mail to maintenance requests.
-They are an excellent resource if you have any questions during your time on campus.
+They are an excellent resource if you have any questionsduring your time on campus.